Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 While the 2024 amendments brought the PDPA closer to GDPR standards, several important differences remain.

-The PDPA applies only to commercial transactions in the private sector, while the GDPR applies to all data processing regardless of sector.
-The Malaysian Federal and State Governments are exempt from the PDPA, whereas EU public bodies must comply with the GDPR.
+The PDPA applies only to commercial transactions in the private sector.
+The GDPR applies to all data processing regardless of commercial nature or sector.
+The Malaysian Federal and State Governments are exempt from the PDPA; EU public bodies must comply with the GDPR.

-The PDPA does not include a specific right to object to processing based on legitimate interests, as the PDPA does not recognize legitimate interests as a lawful basis for processing.
+The PDPA does not recognize legitimate interests as a lawful basis for processing.
 Consent remains the primary legal basis under Malaysian law.
+The GDPR provides six lawful bases including legitimate interests.

-Maximum fines under the PDPA reach RM 1 million (approximately USD 210,000), which is substantially lower than the GDPR's maximum of 20 million euros or 4% of global annual turnover.
+Maximum fines under the PDPA reach RM 1 million (approximately USD 210,000 to 225,000), substantially lower than the GDPR's maximum of 20 million euros or 4% of global annual turnover.

 Sources and References